GSA/plainlanguage.gov/_pages/resources/articles/revisiting-plain-language.md

 ---
-title: Revisiting Plain Language
+title: Revisiting plain language
 permalink: /resources/articles/revisiting-plain-language/
 sidenav: resources
 ---

-BETH MAZUR is a Communication Specialist for AARP, where she works with field staff and volunteers in the use of electronic media such as the Web, bulletin boards, and e-lists.
-She is also a graduate student at Georgetown University where she is studying Internet communication.
-She founded STC's Information Design Special Interest Group and is currently its newsletter editor.
-Contact information: bmazur@aarp.org

-[From the May 2000, Vol. 47, No. 2, issue of _Technical Communication, the journal of the Society for Technical Communication;_ reprinted with permission of STC.]
+#### Reprinted from the May 2000, Vol. 47, No. 2, issue of _Technical Communication_ with permission of STC

 What is plain language?
 Actually, defining it is not unlike defining information design.
 Ask 10 people and you'll get 10 different answers.
 Yet just as with information design, there is a common thread.